nabil-repo/NFTix/README.md

 ## ✨ Overview

-**NFTicket** transforms the traditional ticketing industry by leveraging blockchain technology to create **fraud-proof, transferable event tickets as unique NFTs**.
+**NFTix** transforms the traditional ticketing industry by leveraging blockchain technology to create **fraud-proof, transferable event tickets as unique NFTs**.
 Built on the **Somnia Testnet**, our platform ensures transparent ownership, eliminates counterfeiting, and provides a secure secondary marketplace with built-in anti-scalping mechanisms.

 ### 🎯 Key Problems We Solve